adityamwagh/jekyll-theme-clean-portfolio/README.md

 And then execute:

-    $ bundle
+    bundle

 Or install it yourself as:

-    $ gem install jekyll-theme-clean-portfolio
+    gem install jekyll-theme-clean-portfolio

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+Just create a repository named `<yourusername>.github.io` and then copy all files from this repostory into that repository

+Make appropriate changes to the _config.yml file.
+The configuration is pretty trivial.

+## Features:
+- Powered by Bootstrap 4
+- Resume generated using a canvas element and PDF.js
+- Support for diagrams using mermaid

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ad1tyawagh/hello.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development